VitorMRibeiro/ReinforcementLearning-PoleBalancing/README.md

-For the theory see chapter 5 of Richard Sutton and Andrew Barto's book *Reinforcement Learning:
+For the theory, see chapter 5 of Richard Sutton and Andrew Barto's book *Reinforcement Learning:
 An Introduction*

 ## Dependencies